Toric moment mappings and Riemannian structures

 \section{Abstract}

-We give an interpretation of the symplectic fibrations of coadjoint orbits for the group $SU(4)$ in terms of the compatibility of Riemannian $G$-reductions in six dimensions.
-An analysis of moment polytopes associated to a standard Hamiltonian toric action on the coadjoint orbits highlights these relations.
-This theory leads to a geometrical application to intrinsic torsion classes of 6-dimensional Riemannian structures.
+Coadjoint orbits for the group $SO(6)$ parametrize Riemannian $G$-reductions in six dimensions, and we use this correspondence to interpret symplectic fibrations between these orbits, and to analyse moment polytopes associated to the standard Hamiltonian torus action on the coadjoint orbits.
+The theory is then applied to describe so-called intrinsic torsion varieties of Riemannian structures on the Iwasawa manifold.